alanStocco/alchemist-expense-tracker/src/README.md

 ## TODO / To Implement:

+0. Make works the budget recap and analysis from the insert expense screen.

 1. **Multiple profiles**: personal, couple, family, business.
    ➤ *Improve*: Integrate a backend API (e.g., Django) to share data with others.
    *Optional, but possible.*